-Camp Staff (CDF Staff)
+CDCR Camp Staff

-2020 Camp Statistics
+2021 Camp Statistics

-CDCR Staff: 2
+CDCR Staff: 3

-Total number of inmates: 58
+Total number of inmates: 52

 Total inmate capacity: 95

-Facilities consisted of an existing CDCR owned 40 X 60 wooden building utilized as an office with two metal “Quonset” type prefab surplus buildings owned by the California Department of Forestry and later erected by the camp crews to serve as a workshop and tool warehouse.
-In 1973, a fuel storage facility was moved to Norco Camp and in 1979 a metal, 4-door equipment storage building was erected to house the crew vehicles.
+Facilities consisted of an existing CDCR-owned 40 X 60 wooden building utilized as an office with two metal “Quonset” type prefab surplus buildings owned by CAL FIRE.
+The building was erected by camp crews to serve as a workshop and tool warehouse.
+In 1973, a fuel storage facility was moved to Norco Camp and in 1979, a metal, four-door equipment storage building was erected to house the crew vehicles.